 Dissertator Support Groups

 Led by University Health Services, these groups are designed to provide support and discussion around the common emotional, behavioral and organizational challenges in the dissertation process.
 Participants establish weekly goals related to research and overall life tasks, and share experiences, suggestions, insights, and perspectives on common themes (e.g. procrastination; isolation; negotiating with advisors; relationships and family).
-Learn more here.
+Learn more about dissertator support groups here.

 Dissertation Writing Camp

 Writing camps provide you with intense, focused time to write in a supportive atmosphere amid other writers; multiple opportunities to discuss your work; daily writing exercises and workshops, on topics such as setting realistic goals, managing your time, organizing a major project, obtaining useful feedback, and staying motivated.
 Space is limited, so apply early!
-Learn more here.
+Read more about writing camp here.
 Hosted by the Graduate School Office of Professional Development and Engagement and the Writing Center.

 The Writing Center

 Be sure to check out the following workshops.
-These and many others can be found listed here.
+These and many others can be found here.

 Rules and Deadlines